north-numerical-computing/anymatrix/readme.md

 ## About

-`Anymatrix` is a MATLAB toolbox that provides an extensible collection of matrices with an interface to organize matrices into groups and sets and search for matrices by their properties.
+`Anymatrix` is a MATLAB toolbox that provides an extensible collection of matrices, organized in groups, with the ability to search the collection by matrix properties.

 Currently, the built-in collection contains 146 matrices organized into 7
 groups: